Nyashavasoya/FaceLock_WA/readme.md

 ## 5. Run the Script

-After installing the dependencies, you can run the `runner.py` script:
+After installing the dependencies,First run encode_faces.py in WAScrpt file then  you can run the `runner.py` script:

 ```bash
 python runner.py